mafbar-student/mphil-thesis/scaps-1d.md

 5. Specify the actions to be measured.
 6. Run the simulation.

 Now, I will give a rundown on the most basic things that you can do in SCAPS-1D to help you get it up and running and begin to simulate one solar cell.
 From that, you can then easily simulate loads of different kinds of solar cells.
-In fact, you can just search "SCAPS-1D" in Google Scholar, and you will see how many papers have employed this software.
+In fact, you can just search "SCAPS-1D" in Google Scholar, and you will see how many research papers have successfully employed this software.

 It is really simple and if you follow it step-by-step, you should be to do one simulation and understand the basics of it by the end of this note.
 I will say though that this is *not* nearly an exhaustive and extensive list of all the available features with each and every setting; rather, this is just the way you can start using SCAPS-1D.
 Despite that, for me, all that I wrote here is enough to be able to publish at least one paper and complete my Master's dissertation.